danieljakots/acacia_pubsub/README.md

 ## Couldn't you find a worse file format for the configuration file than json?

-I wanted to keep the !stdlib dependency as minimal as possible.
+I wanted to keep the !stdlib dependencies as few as possible.
 While stdlib also has `encoding/csv`, this was deemed unpractical.

 ## Do you have an OpenBSD's rc(8) script for it?